Scottish National League (rugby league): 2001 season

-Final

 2002 season

 The league expanded to two divisions of four.
 Division 1 consisted of reigning champions Edinburgh Eagles, runners-up Glasgow Bulls, Portobello Playboys and Dumbarton Dragons who were previously known as Rhu Raiders but had relocated to Loch Lomond.
-In Division 2 were Border Raiders, Fife Lions who were previously called Linlithgow Lions but moved to Fife and two new clubs south Glasgow based Lanarkshire Storm and Clyde Buccaneers.
+In Division 2 were Borders, Fife Lions who were previously called Linlithgow Lions but moved to Fife and two new clubs south Glasgow based Lanarkshire Storm and Clyde Buccaneers.
 Portobello won Division 1 remaining unbeaten and defeated 3rd placed Glasgow Bulls in the play-offs, in the other play-off Edinburgh Eagles saw off Division 2 winners Fife Lions 58–6.
 In the Grand Final played at Cavalry Park in Edinburgh Edinburgh Eagles beat the Portobello Playboys 46–24.
-In the Challenge Cup Edinburgh Eagles lost at home to Oulton Raiders in the first round 8-26.
+In the 2002 Challenge Cup the Eagles lost at home to Leigh East 10–68.